 We have a lot of different Instant Pot Ground Beef Recipes to choose from.
 This time I wanted to take it a step further and create an Instant Pot beef recipes roundup as well.
 You see we buy half a cow at the beginning of each year so we have a lot of it on hand.
 If you have the opportunity to do the same I highly recommend it.

 - Grab this free Instant Pot cookbook and you’ll be set for the year!

-- Then you can make all of the Instant Pot stew meat recipes and things every single day.
+- Then you can make all of the Instant Pot stew meat and beef tips recipes and things every single day.

 I will say that I do not cook with beef a lot.
 I DO use ground beef quite a bit though, usually in my Instant Pot casseroles.
 That is something my kids are familiar with so in the beginning I was all about that.
 As time went on I got more comfortable with my pot and now I think I have cooked it all.

 For different cuts of beef I refer to this Instant Pot cooking times printable which helps a lot to gauge how long each piece will take.
 It is a good reference to have on hand.
 Of course there is a variation depending on how thick and/or large your piece is.
 You will get a good general idea though and work from there.

 - All you really need for any of these is a small bowl to whisk the sauce.
 Almost all use high pressure and for beef it’s suggested to do a natural release vs. quick release of steam.

 We will talk about working with fresh or defrosted pieces as well as how to cook frozen beef in this nifty machine.
 So….here we go.
 We hope it helps you create yummy and simple pressure cooker beef recipes tonight!